 Renée Boynton-Jarrett, MD, ScD is an Associate Professor of Pediatrics at Boston University School of Medicine.
 She is a practicing primary care pediatrician at Boston Medical Center, a social epidemiologist, and the founding director of the Vital Village Community Engagement Network.
 She joined the faculty at Boston University School of Medicine in 2007.
 She received her AB from Princeton University, her MD from Yale School of Medicine, and ScD in Social Epidemiology from Harvard School of Public Health, and completed residency in Pediatrics at Johns Hopkins Hospital.
 Her research focuses on the role of early-life adversities as life course social determinants of health, including obesity, puberty and reproductive health.
 She has a specific interest in the intersection of community violence, intimate partner violence, and child abuse and neglect and neighborhood characteristics that influence these patterns.
 Through the Vital Village Network, she is supporting the development of community-based strategies to promote child well-being in three Boston neighborhoods.

 Dr. Emily Feinberg is an Associate Professor of Pediatrics at BUSM as well as an Assistant Professor at BUSPH's Department of Community Health Sciences.
 She uses her training in public health and pediatric nursing to focus on health policy issues that impact low income children and adolescents.
 Her research has focused on improving access to care and the quality of care for these children; she is also interested in developing new models of service delivery for children with autism and expanding the scope of early intervention programs to address family mental health.
 She is co-director of Project Solve, a set of research projects dedicated to preventing depression among mothers of vulnerable children.
 In her spare time, Dr. Feinberg heads for the mountains, where she enjoys backpacking with family, friends, and her dog.

-Dr. Arvin Garg is an Assistant Professor of Pediatrics at BUSM.
+Dr. Arvin Garg is an Associate Professor of Pediatrics at BUSM.
 He is also Associate Director of Medical Student Education for Pediatrics.
 He focuses his research and advocacy on community pediatrics and addressing the social determinants of health within the medical home.